department-of-veterans-affairs/vets-website/_education/3-survivors-dependent.md

 Yes, if:

-- You are a child or spouse of a Service Member who died in the line of duty after September 10, 2001, or
+- You are a child or spouse of a Servicemember who died in the line of duty after September 10, 2001, or
 - You are a dependent of a Veteran who is permanently and totally disabled due to a service-related condition, or
 - You are a survivor of a Veteran who died while on active duty or as a result of a service-related condition, or
 - You are eligible to receive a transfer of Post-9/11 GI Bill® benefits